ofux/Digger-Documentation/README.md

 - **Clear:** this will clear all modifications you’ve made to the terrains with Digger, but it won’t restore terrain details objects.
 This cannot be undone.
 - **Sync & Refresh:** forces Digger to synchronize with terrains and recompute everything.
 This is useful if you changed terrain textures or heights.

+#### Help tab

+This tab contains a link to this documentation as well as Discord for support.
+**It also gives you a link to write a review on the Asset Store which is the best way to thank the developer! :)**

 ## Realtime / in-game editing (PRO only)